Tencent/rapidjson/doc/tutorial.md

 As C++ provides several integer and floating point number types, the DOM tries to handle these with widest possible range and good performance.

-When the DOM parses a Number, it stores it as either one of the following type:
+When a Number is parsed, it is stored in the DOM as either one of the following type:

 Type       | Description
 -----------|---------------------------------------